10 Foods to Stretch Your Food Budget

 6. Rotisserie Chicken

-Around dinner time, many local grocery stores like to grab your attention with the smell of rotisserie chicken in their deli, or as soon as you walk in their front doors.
+Around dinner time, many local grocery stores like to grab your attention with the smell of rotisserie chicken in their deli or when you walk in their front doors.
 Rotisserie chicken is a fantastic deal, and you’re sure to have leftovers that you can repurpose into a chicken salad, chicken noodle soup, or use for chicken quesadillas the next day.

 7. Eggs

-Even when eggs drastically fluctuate in their pricing, they are still one of the cheapest ways to stretch your money further.
-They are packed full of protein and can be used to make omelets, quiches, or added alongside your favorite breakfast meats.
-You’ll need them for your baking purposes, or simply to enjoy as they were originally intended.
+Even when eggs drastically fluctuate in pricing, they are still one of the cheapest ways to stretch your money further.
+They are packed with protein and can be used to make omelets and quiches or added alongside your favorite breakfast meats.
+You’ll need them for baking or to enjoy them as originally intended.
 You decide on whether you’d prefer them scrambled or sunny-side up.

 8. Freeze “Meaty” Deals

 Meat is one of the most expensive items that you will find at the grocery store.
-It certainly becomes harder to buy when you are on a tight budget.
-But if your family is a lot like mine and needs a meat item on their plate at least one meal a day, this becomes tricky.
-What you can do is wait for meat to go on sale, buy it in bulk and then freeze whatever you don’t plan on using right away.
-It’s smart to do this when you are buying whole chickens, hams, and roasts.
+It indeed becomes harder to buy when you are on a tight budget.
+But this becomes tricky if your family is a lot like mine and needs a meat item on their plate at least one meal a day.
+You can wait for meat to go on sale, buy it in bulk, and then freeze whatever you don’t plan on using right away.
+It’s wise to do this when buying whole chickens, hams, and roasts.

 9. & 10.
 Inexpensive Fruits and Vegetables

 Not every cheap food item has to come from the center aisles of your local grocery store.
-You also need to think about buying nutritional “superfoods” to keep your family healthy and strong.
-One of the best ways of doing that is by buying the right (cheap) fruits and vegetables.
+It would be best to consider buying nutritional “superfoods” to keep your family healthy and strong.
+One of the best ways of doing that is by purchasing the right (cheap) fruits and vegetables.

-A bunch of bananas is one of those super-cheap fruits that work as a powerhouse, and a great snack item to turn to.
-As far as vegetables are concerned, carrots, potatoes, kale, broccoli, brussels sprouts, and collards are all cheap produce items that can add to your nutrition.
+A bunch of bananas is a super-cheap fruit that is a powerhouse and a great snack.
+Vegetables, carrots, potatoes, kale, broccoli, Brussels sprouts, and collards are all cheap produce that can add to your nutrition.

-Frozen fruits and vegetables are also nutritionally comparable to fresh produce, yet also bring you the comfort that they last a whole lot longer.
-Just be sure not to pick up a package that has added sugar and sauces that take away from the nutrition.
+Frozen fruits and vegetables are also nutritionally comparable to fresh produce, yet they also bring you the comfort that they last much longer.
+Just be sure not to pick up a package with added sugar and sauces that detract from the nutrition.

 Final Word

-When quality, freshness, and nutritional value are still important for your family, these 10 foods are where it’s at.
-Not only will your meals continue to taste good, but you’ll be able to stretch your dollars without having to make the tragic mistake of your family eating things like ramen noodles every other evening.
+When quality, freshness, and nutritional value are still crucial for your family, these 10 foods are where it’s at.
+Not only will your meals taste good, but you’ll be able to stretch your dollars without having to make the tragic mistake of your family eating things like ramen noodles every other evening.

-What are other food items that you’ve come across that have not only helped you stretch your money but have tasted good too?
-What are some foods to stretch your budget that you use?
+What other food items have you come across that have not only helped you stretch your money but also tasted good?
+What are some foods that you use to stretch your budget?
 Please keep stocking up the food you and your family will eat, we must.
-God bless this world, Linda
+God Bless this World, Linda.

 Similar Posts